Call for Proposals

 January 16, 2015: Interactive Posters and Lightning Talks Submissions Due

 RDAP15, the sixth annual Research Data Access and Preservation Summit, is accepting proposals (max.
-300 words) for two panels, interactive posters, lightning talks, and discussion tables.
+300 words) for panels, interactive posters, lightning talks, and discussion tables.
 Themes for RDAP15 were selected by this year’s planning committee with input from previous years’ attendees and RDAP community members.

 We are seeking panelists for the following topics (other panels are being curated by members of the program committee):